SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         ??? success "Solution"

-            We can "parametrize" of script to run on different operating systems by using the `strategy` attribute.
+            We can "parametrize" the script to run on different operating systems by using the `strategy` attribute.
 This attribute allows us to define a matrix of values that the workflow will run on.
 The following code will run the tests on `ubuntu-latest`, `windows-latest`, and `macos-latest`: